delvinjoseph13/subspace_assignment/README.md

 * ✅ **Secure Authentication:** Full email/password sign-in and sign-up flow.
 * ✅ **Data Privacy:** Strict Row-Level Security (RLS) ensures users can only ever access their own chat data.
 * ✅ **Real-time Messaging:** A live chat experience built with GraphQL Subscriptions.
-* ✅ **Intelligent AI:** The "Subspace Pro" assistant has conversational memory and is powered by advanced prompt engineering.
+* ✅ **Intelligent AI:** The "Subspace" assistant has conversational memory and is powered by advanced prompt engineering.
 * ✅ **Rich Text Formatting:** Full Markdown rendering for chatbot responses, including styled code blocks with a "copy-to-clipboard" function.
 * ✅ **Advanced Chat Controls:**
     * Edit and rename chat titles.